 Fishing equipment and boat rentals are available at the 11 Mile Marina.

-EFFECTIVE October 31, 2016: At the close of business this day, both ramps will be closed for the season.
+EFFECTIVE October 31 each year: At the close of business this day, both ramps will be closed for the season.

 Special Fishing Restrictions at Spinney Reservoir

 Only artificial flies and lures are allowed.
 CPW defines "artificial flies and lures" as: "Devices made entirely of or a combination of natural or synthetic, nonedible, unscented (regardless if scent is added during the manufacturing process or applied after) materials such as wood, plastic, silicone, rubber, epoxy, glass, hair, metal, feathers or fiber, designed to attract fish.
 This does not include anything defined as bait below."